Fhwang0926/class/README.md

 Class Level
  - Basic: (Class 1~7)

        This class is spend 40 hour
-        - what is python and vscode
+        - 1. what is python and vscode
-        - what is defult data type and var
+        - 2. what is defult data type and var
-        - what is operation(&&, || ==, !=, <, >....)
+        - 3. what is operation(&&, || ==, !=, <, >....)
-        - what is loop(for and while)
+        - 4. what is loop(for and while)
-        - what is list and touple
+        - 5. what is list and touple
-        - what is function and class
+        - 6. what is function and class
-        - what is Module
+        - 7. what is Module

  - Standard: (Class 1 ~ 4)

         This class is spend 16 hour
-        - Exception
+        - 1. Exception
-        - File parser
+        - 2. File parser
-        - Regex
+        - 3. Regex
-        - socket communication
+        - 4. socket communication

  - Pro: (Class 1 ~ 5)

         This class is spend 6 ~ 12 hour, case by case
-        - default web crawling
+        - 1. default web crawling (request, response)
-        - virtual browser crawling
+        - 2. virtual browser crawling (Chromium)
-        - port scan
+        - 3. port scan (with Nmap)
-        - ARP spoofing
-        - python with PYQT
+        - 4. python with PYQT
+        - 5. python with Django
+        - 6. python export to exe

 # [nodejs](https://nodejs.org/en/) lts 12 +